 Supply chains get stretched

 The pandemic strained supply chains during 2020 leaving many firms sourcing vital supply alternatives and managing new supply chain risk.
-Low pay, poor working conditions even Modern Slavery practices prevail in many sectors.
+Low pay, poor working conditions, and even modern slavery practices prevail in many sectors.
 The UK government announced proposals that will lead UK firms to face tougher new laws on modern slavery reporting.
 The Modern Slavery Act 2015, designed to ensure firms take compliance action steps to identify any possible risk in their supply chains has been strengthened and will be a mandatory requirement with enhanced governance.
 Whilst the legislation is yet to be passed, compliance teams need to plan now to ensure their firms meet the legal requirements.

 ESG is still a top priority despite the pandemic